 Other Details: Any character having this Gift is able to hold their breath for one minute without difficulty.
 Further, any such character is Highly Resistant against all Suffocating effects.
-Holding Liquor Prerequisites: This gift may be picked up by any humanoid character with one month's ... er ... training.
+Holding Liquor Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Gift.
 Description: Characters with this Gift cross swords with alcohol to a far greater degree than the average person.
 In doing so, they develop a Resistance to all Intoxicating effects.
+Holding-the-Line Stance Prerequisites: This gift can only be obtained by gaining a class that grants it.
+Description: When Holding the Line, you expend an Action to extend your effective footprint on either side of you, treating the entire extended footprint as if you occupy it entirely and preventing any creature from moving through that space without your consent.
+Other Details: Your footprint is extended on directly opposing sides of you by an amount equal to your normal footprint size.
+For example, a Medium-size creature normally occupies a 5'x5' square.
+Using this Gift, though, the character may extend their footprint to occupy an additional 5'x5' square on either side of them.
+This extended footprint lasts until you move, or until your next Turn, whichever comes first.
+This ability is considered to be a Combat Stance.
+At most, your character can assume one Combat Stance at a time.
 Hollow from Behind Prerequisites: This gift is a natural ability granted by a character's race and lineage.
 It cannot be learned.
 Description: This gift allows sunlight to pass straight through a character's body when they face directly away from the sun.
 What this means is that, in direct sunlight, the character is invisible from behind.
 More importantly, though, the sunlight does the character no harm even if they are otherwise Highly Sensitive to it.
 This fact can prove to be a handy defense when one is unexpectedly caught outside at sunrise.
 Other Details: A character can walk slowly and cautiously in this state to keep their back always sun-ward facing until they reach a shady location.
 However, participating in combat while retaining this orientation is virtually impossible.
 If a character insists on trying to do both at once, they suffer an Extreme Drawback on all Conflict Rolls involving combat.
 This gift does not affect light sources other than sunlight.
 So, in a room lit entirely by candle-light, a character with this gift appears no different than anyone else.
 However, in circumstances where a mixture of sunlight and other light sources are present, the character appears ghostly from behind and quite solid from the front.
 In other words, the character has an eerie hollow appearance.
 Hovering Prerequisites: This gift is a natural ability granted by a character's race and lineage.
 It cannot be learned Description: Characters with this Gift gain the Move Mode of Hover.
 Other Details: Hovering enables a character to fly at a maximum Hovering Speed equal to their Raw Speed plus 10 and a minimum Hovering Speed of 0.
 In other words, Hovering allows a character to remain stationary in the air while flying.
 For further details on how to handle Hovering flight, see Hovering Caveats in the Flying Limitations section of The Rules Reference.
-Gifts~I Immunity to ...
+Gifts~l Immunity to ...